 Signs Your Barrier-First Routine is Causing Under-Treatment

-Without doubt, barrier-first routines are great at reducing irritation and repairing a damaged skin barrier.They can calm and stabilise skin.
+Without doubt, barrier-first routines are great at reducing irritation and repairing a damaged skin barrier.
+They can calm and stabilise skin.
 For people who have sensitive or reactive skin or who have previously been burned by aggressive treatments, the reassurance barrier-first routines provide can be powerful.
-However, a key problem is that they are can not suppress or treat underlying skin diseases.
+However, a key problem is that they cannot suppress or treat underlying skin diseases.
 This can lead to under-treatment which usually presents as:

 - Recurrence: Acne, scars, redness or hyperpigmentation reduce and then return in the same areas.

 - Intolerance: Lack or low usage of active treatments leads to lower tolerance to them.
-For example this may mean persistent purging, dryness or peeling with less frequent use of strong retinoids or exfoliating acids.
+For example, this may mean persistent purging, dryness or peeling with less frequent use of strong retinoids or exfoliating acids.

 When is Barrier-First Skincare Appropriate?

-Unless you have a chronic skin condition that affects the skin barrier, then it does not make sense to maintain barrier-first as your main skincare approach.
+Unless you have a chronic skin condition that affects the skin barrier, it does not make sense to maintain barrier-first as your main skincare approach.
 This is especially important if you require treatment for active or chronic skin conditions.
 However, barrier-first skincare makes sense in some cases including:

 - After acute skin irritation or injury